James G. Mitchell

-James George Mitchell is a Canadian computer scientist.
+James George Mitchell is a Canadian-born computer scientist.
 He has worked on programming language design and implementation (FORTRAN WATFOR, Mesa, Euclid, C++, Java), interactive programming systems, dynamic interpreting and compiling, document preparing systems, user interface design, distributed transactional file systems, and distributed, object-oriented operating systems.
 He has also worked on the design of hardware for computer graphics, high-level programming language execution, and audio input/output.

 Biography

 Mitchell was born in Kitchener, Ontario, Canada.
 He grew up in Cambridge, Ontario, and graduated with a degree in mathematics from the University of Waterloo in 1966.

 Mitchell began working with computers in 1962 while a student at the University of Waterloo.
 He and three other undergraduates developed a fast compiler for the Fortran programming language named WATFOR (Waterloo FORTRAN), for the IBM 7040 computer.

 The project, initiated by Professor J. Wesley Graham, established Waterloo's early reputation as a centre for software and computer science research by helping the first generation of computer science majors learn to program.
 He then graduated with a PhD in computer science from Carnegie Mellon University in 1970.
 His dissertation is titled “The design and construction of flexible and efficient interactive programming systems”.